TuurDutoit/crash/README.md

 4. All the above arguments are required.
 5. These constructors also take two more (optional) arguments:
  * insert: a boolean indicating whether the collider should be inserted into RBush.
 More info on this is following in the next few steps.
  * data: some data to add to the collider.
-This can be anything you want and doesn't do anything for Crash; it's just there for your convenience.
+You can store anything you want here, but it doesn't do anything for Crash; it's just there for your convenience.

 > __Fun Fact:__ the unit you use for the numbers is completely up to you.
 Crash only stores the numbers, you can interpret them as you wish, so you can use pixels, millimeters or even some game-specific unit you invented!

+> __Another Fun Fact:__ it doesn't matter how you define `position` (e.g. top or bottom left corner for a Box etc.), as long as you use it consistently.

 > __Important Fun Fact:__ there is a very important difference between Point and Vector: a Point is a Collider, so it can be used for collision checks.
-A Vector, on the other hand, is just a thing that defines positions in Colliders, like the center of a Circle or the corners of a Polygon.
+A Vector, on the other hand, is just an Object with `x` and `y` properties, used to define positions in Colliders, like the center of a Circle or the corners of a Polygon.

 ### Testing for collisions